Nakanai language: Actor

 The actor is typically the animate entity credited for the action in a sentence.
 In Nakanai, the action includes the source, the undergoer and the experiencer of, "a caused or spontaneous process, or mental state or event."
 The actor noun phrase will precede the verb in the language.

 Patient

 The patient is affected by the action or state identified by the verb in a sentence.
 They receive this external action or exhibit a state identified by a verb.

 In transitive clauses, the patient noun phrase is encoded by suffixation of the verb with a third-person singular affix -a.
 The accusative marking is optional for noun phrases with given information.

 Japanese soldiers represent the new information.

 The beneficiary or source noun phrases must precede the patient in a sentence, the two not being in the same sentence.

-"The patient case appears in the nominal slot mmediately following the verb, and potentially preceded by accusative suffix -a on the verb.
+"The patient case appears in the nominal slot immediately following the verb, and potentially preceded by accusative suffix -a on the verb.
 This is the statistically most frequent occurrence of Patient."